Alex-TH/Training/Javascript-Week2/Day_3/2.-Basics_of_Object_Oriented_Javascript-Prototye/README.md

 ##Task

-You are given a function, SquareSquare, that takes four parameters, AA, BB, CC and DD, denoting the length of the square's edges.
+You are given a function, SquareSquare, that takes four parameters, A, B, C and D, denoting the length of the square's edges.
 Using prototype properties, add a method to SquareSquare named isSquareisSquare that prints true if a Square object has equal edges and false if they are unequal.